jefago/tiny-markdown-editor/README.md

 npm run build
 ```

-The latter command generates the `dist` directory.
+The latter command generates the `dist` and `lib` directories.
 You will find the following files there:

 - `dist/tiny-mde.css` and `dist/tiny-mde.min.css`: CSS files to style the editor.
 These can be edited at will to make the editor look like you want to. `dist/tiny-mde.min.css` has the same content as `dist/tiny-mde.css`, it's just minified.
 You will only need to use one of the files on your page.
 If you want to edit the CSS file, it's easier to edit `dist/tiny-mde.css` and then minify the edited version.
 - `dist/tiny-mde.js`: Debug version of the editor.
 The JS file is not minified and contains a sourcemap.
 It is not recommended to use this in production settings, since the file is large.
 - `dist/tiny-mde.min.js`: Minified JS file for most use cases.
 Simply copy this to your project to use it.
 - `dist/tiny-mde.tiny.js`: Minified and stripped-down JS file.
 Contains only the editor itself, not the toolbar.
+- `lib/*.js`: Plain JavaScript versions of the code, transpiled from the TypeScript source, for use by bundlers.
+- `lib/*.d.ts`: TypeScript type declarations.